Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Galois descent

 We prove this below.
+We need notation and lemmas on group (co)homology.
+The basic reference is \cite[VII, VIII, IX]{Ser79}.
+We need Tate cohomology in the setting of derived categories of sheaves of $G$-modules on sites.
+For the purpose of this section, available literature seems to be either less general or more topological (in the sense of equivariant stable homotopy theory) than what is needed here.
+Hence we include some basics for the convenience of the reader.

-We need notation and a lemma on group (co)homology.
-Let $G$ be a finite (abstract) group.
-We denote the category of $G$-modules by $\Mod{G}$.
-For a complex $M \in D(\Mod{G}(k^{\ind\rat}_{\pro\et}))$, we define its group cohomology, group homology by
+Let $G$ be a finite (abstract) group and $S$ a site.
+We denote the category of (left) $G$-modules (or $\Z[G]$-modules) by $\Mod{G}$, so that $\Mod{G}(S)$ is the (abelian) category of sheaves of $G$-modules on $S$.
+For a complex $M \in D(\Mod{G}(S))$, we define its group cohomology, group homology by